Bites, Insects or Something Else?

-Bird mites become a problem when birds that have been nesting in your roof, they have laid there eggs, raised there young and the young have now flown the nest.
-The bird lice now find themselves in a position to find a food source and usually this means open season on humans soundly sleeping in their beds.
-Once the bird lice realise they have no more food available they will crawl down the walls inside your house and make their way to your bed, sucking on your blood while you sleep, you have just become the new host for the Birdlice!
+Bird mites become a problem when birds that have been nesting in your roof, they have laid their eggs, raised there young and the young have now flown the nest.
+The bird lice now find themselves in a position to find a food source and usually, this means open season on humans soundly sleeping in their beds.
+Once the bird lice realise they have no more food available they will crawl down the walls inside your house and make their way to your bed, sucking on your blood while you sleep, you have just become the new host for the bird lice!

 Treatment is simply removing the nest, dusting the roof void and spraying the room to kill the mite and most importantly bird proofing the roof to prevent future infestations.